Dental Conversion Optimization

 Conversion Optimization vs. More Advertising

 Many practices respond to growth plateaus by increasing ad spend.
-But if the conversion path leaks, more traffic simply means more leakage.
-The math tells the full story.
+However, if the conversion path leaks, more traffic simply means more leakage.
+In fact, the math tells the full story.

 Option A — Increase Ad Spend 50%